cjacker/opensource-toolchain-padauk/README.md

 > PADAUK Technology Co., Ltd. founded in Feb of 2005 and we are devoted to make development of microcontroller as company core.
 We insist on having our own IP and development system(IDE/ICE), also the Writer is
 > self-developed in order to make sure whole technology can be fully grasped.
 Therefore, it’s available to provide better design performance and programming flexibility issues which can supply perfect solution and meet inquiry from customer timely.

-Padauk is one of the cheapest MCU manufacturer in the world.
+Padauk was one of the cheapest MCU manufacturer in the world.
 You can google “3 cents MCU” to find more information at your discretion.
 In fact, the retail price of PFS154 (MTP) is approximately 4 cents, and PFS123 SOP16 is around 6 cents.

+**With WCH releasing ch32v003 at the price of only 10 cents, the situation has already changed.**

 Padauk mainly manufactures One Time Programmable (OTP) parts, But there still some Multiple Time Programmable (MTP) ICs available.
 Additionally, the majority of their ICs use SOP packaging, the QFN packaging may not be widely available through distributors and might only be accessible through direct requests.